 • Use of foul language and/or obscene images is not tolerated.

-• The Advanced CIP course websites are to be used for academic purposes only.
+• The Insurance Institute course websites are to be used for academic purposes only.

 • Public forum posts should be reserved for matters of interest to the general course community.
 Private discussions should be taken off-line.